analyticalworkflows/TeachingMaterials/classes/Introduction/README.md

 # Intro & Philosophy
 These days -- regardless of the research you're pursuing -- you're going to be using computers.
 With computers come many choices in software (and, increasingly, user accounts).
-This course will add several to your list, but at least some of them are fundamentally more of a _tool_ than just another app.
+This course will add several to your list, but at least two of them (Git and LaTeX) are in many ways much more of a tool in your toolbelt than just another app.

 ### Required readings (_after class_)